shan18/shan18.github.io/README.md

 #### How do I move the blog to another page instead of having it on the home page?

 The default style of Beautiful Jekyll is to feature the blog feed on the front page.
 But for many sites that's not the ideal structure, and you may want to have a separate dedicated page for the blog posts.
 To have the blog hosted on a different URL (for example at `<mysite.com>/blog`), copy the `index.html` file into a folder with the same name as the desired page (for example, to `blog/index.html`), and in the `_config.yml` file you need to add a parameter `paginate_path: "/<page name>/page:num/"` (for example `paginate_path: "/blog/page:num/"`).

-#### What size do you recommend using for the `bigimg` photos?

-Unfortunately, this is a no-answer!
-There isn't a one-size-fits-all solution to this, because every person will view your site on a different browser with different dimensions.
-Some browsers will have very wide aspect ratio, some will be narrower, some will be vertical (such as phones), different phones have different screens, etc. The image will always be centered, so the only tip I can give is that you should make sure the important part of the image is in the middle so that it'll always show.
-Other than that, every browser will show a different clipping of the image.

-## Credits

-This template was not made entirely from scratch.
-I would like to give special thanks to:
-- [Barry Clark](https://github.com/barryclark) and his project [Jekyll Now](https://github.com/barryclark/jekyll-now), from whom I've taken several ideas and code snippets, as well as some documenation tips.
-- [Iron Summit Media](https://github.com/IronSummitMedia) and their project [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from which I've used some design ideas and some of the templating code for posts and pagination.

-I'd also like to thank [Dr. Jekyll's Themes](http://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.

-## Contributions

-If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
-Any comments are welcome!

-Thank you to [all contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
-Special thanks to  [@OCram85](https://github.com/OCram85) for contributing multiple times as well as helping with discussions.

-If you do fork or clone this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
-I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)

 ## Known limitations